 Canada Passport Application Process: Step-by-Step Guide

-• Step 6: Pay the fees.
+- Step 6: Pay the fees.
 When you submit the application for passports and other travel documents, you must pay a fee.
-The fees will vary depending on the service and type of passport you need.
+The fees will vary depending on the service and types of passports you need.

-• Step 9: Receive your passport book.
-You can retrieve your passport in person or mail it to your home.
+- Step 9: Receive your valid passport.
+You can obtain your new passport in person or mail it to your home.

 If your passport is expired or soon-to-expire, you need a new one.
 To renew your passport, fill out the Canadian renewal application form and provide proper identification, like your old passport, new photo, birth certificate, or Canadian citizenship.